Nedbank mourns the loss of board member Errol Kruger

 Image: Supplied

-Prior to his role at Nedbank, he served as the Registrar of Banks for the South African Reserve Bank (SARB) from September 2003 until July 2011.
+He had been the Registrar of Banks (now known as the CEO of the Prudential Authority) from September 2003 to July 2011.
+He had been with the SA Reserve Bank since July 1978.

-This pivotal role had him representing South Africa on the Basel Committee on Banking Supervision between 2009 and 2011, where he oversaw the early adoption of key global banking regulations, including the comprehensive implementation of the 25 Basel Core Principles for Effective Banking Supervision and Basel II.
+As the Registrar of Banks, Errol represented South Africa as a full member of the Basel Committee on Banking Supervision from 2009 to 2011, and he successfully project-managed South Africa's early adoption and full implementation of both the revised 25 Basel Core Principles for Effective Banking Supervision and Basel II.

-Following his tenure at the SARB, Kruger took his expertise to the international stage, becoming the managing director of supervision and authorisation at the Qatar Financial Centre Regulatory Authority on 1 August 2011.
+Kruger was appointed as managing director of supervision and authorisation at the Qatar Financial Centre Regulatory Authority on August 1, 2011, whereafter he was also appointed by the Board of the Qatar Central Bank to serve on Qatar's Financial Stability and Risk Control Committee.

+He also served as a non-executive director of Capital Appreciation and as the chairman of Nedbank Private Wealth Limited (Isle of Man).

+Daniel Mminele, chairman of the boards, said he was greatly saddened at the untimely passing of Kruger and, on behalf of the boards, extended his condolences to Errol's family.